 - 1. Complete an Application for Admission and apply for financial aid as early as possible (2 to 3 months before the start of classes); - 2.
 Complete residency classification as explained in previous section; - 3.
-Attend New Student Orientation; - 4.
-Take placement testing if needed as indicated through the assessment of high school transcripts, post-secondary transcripts and standardized testing by RISE criteria.
-(See Student Assessment and Placement Testing section); - 5.
+Complete New Student Orientation; - 4.
+Complete placement testing as defined under Student Assessment and Placement Testing; - 5.
 Schedule an appointment to meet with their academic advisor; - 6.
 Register on the designated registration dates; - 7.
 Obtain a student I.D. and parking permit; and - 8.
-Complete the registration process by paying tuition and fees.
+Complete the registration process by paying tuition and fees